denisvasilik/wasm-fpga-loader/README.md

-# wasm-fpga-loader
+# WebAssembly FPGA Loader

-WebAssembly FPGA Loader
+This IP is used for loading WebAssembly [modules](https://www.w3.org/TR/wasm-core-1/#modules).